 The City of Barrie owns the building in which the MacLaren Art Centre operates.
 The building is defined by the elegant juxtaposition of a renovated 1917 Carnegie Public Library and a dynamic contemporary space for the presentation and animation of the visual arts.
 Openness, accessibility and transparency are key design features.
 Built to meet professional museum standards, this 24,000 square foot facility includes: the Janice Laking Gallery (environmentally-controlled exhibition space): 1400 square feet; Gallery 3 (environmentally-controlled exhibition space): 1120 square feet; The Carnegie Room (multi-purpose/event space): 2380 square feet; Molson Community Gallery (collection, education and community exhibitions): 240 square feet; Prints and Drawings Room (environmentally-controlled collection space): 600 square feet; Joan Lehman Gallery (environmentally-controlled visible collection storage): 580 square feet; Rotary Education Centre (workshops, lectures, school tours): 1500 square feet; Massie Family Sculpture Courtyard (exterior exhibition space, controlled access): 1000 square feet; and the Gallery Café, Gallery Shop, Framing Department, offices and meeting rooms.
 The building capacity is 350.

 Public programmes are developed to enhance the understanding of exhibitions.
 They are designed to inform and enlighten audiences, while challenging preconceived notions of art, allowing viewers to broaden their own definitions.
 Artist talks, lectures, panel discussions, publications, film screenings, interpretive panels, guided tours and hands-on activities nurture visitor appreciation and create various entryways into the artwork on view.
-MacLaren programming not only emphasizes artistic excellence,
+MacLaren programming not only emphasizes artistic excellence, it emphasizes communication with audiences, highlighting the relevance of contemporary visual art while eliciting community involvement.

 The MacLaren is committed to advancing the knowledge and enjoyment of contemporary visual art using a variety of publication formats, which range from interpretive brochures for general audiences to comprehensive catalogues for more specialized audiences.
 Our goal is to have a publication for every exhibition we present, providing artists and audiences with a considered perspective of the artwork on view.
 We often work in partnership with other public galleries, sharing resources to produce more substantial publications with contributions from a variety of curators, arts writers and academics.
 Multiple essays in catalogues offer audiences different approaches to the interpretation of a given body of work.
 Publications are essential for communication with our audiences.
-By elucidating concerns raised in each exhibition, they create a more meaningful exchange and enrich
+By elucidating concerns raised in each exhibition, they create a more meaningful exchange and enrich visitor experience.

 The pursuit of quality educational programming is the primary function of our Education Department, which serves both traditional and non-traditional audiences.
 Programmes are developed to broaden our audience base, to make the arts accessible to a diverse population and to meet the needs of specific community members: children, youth, adults, seniors, families, students, teachers, artists, tourists and the casual visitor, as well as specialized audiences such as members of the Francophone community, the Aboriginal community and culturally diverse audiences.
 With these audiences in mind, the Education Department develops a wide range of interpretive and hands-on activities that provide an enriched environment for learning.
-These programmes are shaped in consultation with our partners the City of Barrie, social service agencies, service clubs, Georgian College, Simcoe County District School Board, and the Simcoe Muskoka Catholic District School
+These programmes are shaped in consultation with our partners the City of Barrie, social service agencies, service clubs, Georgian College, Simcoe County District School Board, and the Simcoe Muskoka Catholic District School Boardand reflect continuous dialogue with our community.

 The Gallery was incorporated in 1986 as the Barrie Gallery Project, a not-for-profit, charitable organization, and opened a storefront gallery in 1988 at 17c Mulcaster.
 In 1989, local businessman Maurice MacLaren left his collection and residence at 147 Toronto Street to the City of Barrie and the Barrie Gallery Project, giving the Gallery a permanent home.
 In honour of his bequest, the Gallery was named the MacLaren Art Centre in 1990.